artsy/README/playbooks/rename-master-to-main.md

 - [dev-help-helper-bot](https://github.com/artsy/dev-help-helper-bot)

 ### Check for open PRs on master

+Make sure that after the renaming process the PRs are still open and now pointing to main.
 ### Renaming the Remote master Branch

 Make sure you are on your local master branch and also pulled the latest changes.